Types of water pollution

-Some wastewater, fertilizers and sewage contain high levels of nutrients.
+Some wastewater, fertilizers, and sewage contain high levels of nutrients.
 If they end up in water bodies, they encourage algae and weed growth in the water.
-This will make the water undrinkable, and even clog filters.
-Too much algae will also use up all the oxygen in the water, and other water organisms in the water will die out of oxygen starvation.
+That will make the water undrinkable, and even clog filters.
+Too many algae will also use up all the oxygen in a water body, and other water organisms in the water will die out of oxygen starvation.

-Some pollutants (substances, particles and chemicals) do not easily dissolve in water.
+Some pollutants (substances, particles, and chemicals) do not easily dissolve in water.
 This kind of material is called particulate matter.
-Some suspended pollutants later settle under the water body.
-This can harm and even kill aquatic organisms that live at the bottom of water bodies.
+Some suspending pollutants later settle under the water body.
+That can harm and even kill aquatic organisms that live at the bottom of water bodies.

-Many industries and farmers work with chemicals that end up in water.
+Many industries and farmers work with chemicals that end up in the water.
 This is common with Point-source Pollution.
-These include chemicals that are used to control weeds, insects and pests.
+These include chemicals used to control weeds, insects, and pests.
 Metals and solvents from industries can pollute water bodies.
-These are poisonous to many forms of aquatic life and may slow their development, make them infertile and kill them.
+These are poisonous to many forms of aquatic life and may slow their development, make them infertile, and kill them.

 Oil spills usually have only a localized effect on wildlife but can spread for miles.
-The oil can cause the death to many fish and get stuck to the feathers of seabirds causing them to lose their ability to fly.
+The oil can cause death to many fish and get stuck to the feathers of seabirds, causing them to lose their ability to fly.